-Build up your team with fundamental innovation skills and a hands-on learning experience.
+Build up your team with the innovation skills and a hands-on learning experience.

-In the Innovation Engineering Blue Belt Course and Certification, students learn strategic and technical skills.
+In Innovation Engineering Courses and Certifications, students learn strategic and technical skills.
 They set strategies and stimulate thinking to create new ideas and solutions.
 Then they learn to de-risk innovation, forecast impacts, evaluate opportunities and create business plans.
-This allows businesses to improve processes, enter new markets, breakthrough in commodity markets, and invent more profitable offerings.
+This allows businesses to improve processes, enter new markets, break through in commodity markets, and invent more profitable offerings.

 Read course reflections from some of the 3,029 past participants.

 I am excited to keep this moving forward and look forward to the opportunities I believe it will uncover for us!

 When the opportunity to engage the Ranch came across my desk via a grant opportunity, I jumped at the opportunity.
 Our company has been in a rut for a long time and I was grasping at ways to try to move us forward all the while fighting a company culture that is incredibly entrenched.
 Getting anywhere was very difficult and we had just had a LEAP innovation (the only one in our history) not get the traction we had hoped.
 I was trying a lot of different things, but they were not synched well, and I was overwhelmed.

 Within 2 weeks of starting this course, I was already trying to implement concepts I was picking up.
 We were discussing Death Threats and even doing some PDSA cycles on the Card project.
 Much of what I was detailing in the prior sections of this module were all taking place within a month of me starting Fundamentals.
 It wasn’t perfect but it made sense and was very actionable.